jakecsells/OpenGL-Projects/PA11/README.md

 This is all working, but at some points the ball will fall through, which we will try to fix by the time the demo comes by.

+###What we Did

+We increased the model mesh scale in time for the demo, because it seemed that increasing the size would make the collision more stable.
+We used a 3d triangle mesh with bullet to make the model operate correctly.
+We added some extra credit things, like RAVE MODE and mouse control.
+Overall, the project was a success.

 ###Things to Note:

 The ball will occasionally fall through the bottom.
+The board can flip over entirely if you want it to.
+This is considered an additional degree of freedom for the player.

 Building The Project
 --------------------